Explanation-Guided Fair Federated Learning for Transparent 6G RAN Slicing: Results

 \section{Results}

-This section scrutinizes the proposed Closed loop EGFL framework.The dataset used in this study was generated through extensive simulations conducted within the framework described in the referenced paper \cite{traffic}.
-The simulations involved generating diverse slice traffic profiles using heterogeneous Poisson distributions with time-varying intensities.
-These profiles were designed to accurately capture the distinctive behavior of each network slice.
+This section scrutinizes the proposed Closed loop EGFL framework.
+The dataset used for analysing this framework has already mentioned in the section IV.
 We use feature attributions generated by the XAI to build a fair sensitivity-aware, explanation-guided, constrained traffic drop prediction model.
 We also present the results corresponding to the fairness recall constraint and discuss its impact in detail.
 Moreover, we show FL convergence results and, finally, we analyze the comprehensiveness score of all slices to show the faithfulness of our proposed model.
 Notably, we invoke \texttt{DeepExplain} framework, which includes state-of-the-art gradient and perturbation-based attribution methods \cite{Deep} to implement the Explainer for generating attribution scores of the input features.
 We integrate those scores with our proposed fair EGFL framework in a closed-loop iterative way.